manucohenyashar/APIPrivateInformationAnalyzer/readme.md

 * Java 8 +

 The analyzer uses the Stanford Named Entity Recognizer (NER).
-It can be downloaded here: http://nlp.stanford.edu/software/CRF-NER.shtml or just unzip the stanford-ner-2018-10-16.zip provided.
+It can be downloaded [here](http://nlp.stanford.edu/software/CRF-NER.shtml) or just unzip the stanford-ner-2018-10-16.zip available [here](https://nlp.stanford.edu/software/CRF-NER.html#Download).
 This zip contains both the NER jar file (stanford-ner.jar) and the model file (english.all.3class.distsim.crf.ser.gz).
 No other installation is required to use the NER engine

 Usage